Crunchie: Variations

+In South Africa, Cadbury sold a white chocolate version in a blue wrapper until recently.

 Manufacture

 During manufacture, the honeycomb toffee is produced in large slabs, and is cut up using a highly focused jet of oil, though in Canada rotary saws are used.
-The use of a blade would lead to fragmentation, while water would dissolve the honeycomb toffee.
+The use of a blade would lead to fragmentation, while water would dissolve the honeycomb.
 Oil prevents both of these happening, and produces uniform sharp-edged portions.
 The honeycomb toffee is then covered with chocolate, cooled, and packaged.

+Until September 2010 Crunchie was produced in England at the Somerdale Factory plant in Keynsham; however, production then transferred to Cadbury's new plant in Skarbimierz, Poland.